Impact of the privatisation of British Rail: Public opinion and campaigns

 The Bring Back British Rail campaign for renationalisation was formed in 2009 by artist Ellie Harrison.
-A 2012 poll showed that 70% of voters support renationalising the railways, whilst only 23% supported continued privatisation.
-According to a 2013 YouGov poll, 66% of the public support bringing the railways into public ownership.
+A 2012 poll showed that 70% of voters supported renationalising the railways, whilst 23% supported continued privatisation.
+According to a 2013 YouGov poll, 66% of the public supported bringing the railways into public ownership.
 According to the Office of Rail and Road, as of 2016 there was 62% support for public ownership of train-operating companies.
 A poll of 1,500 adults in Britain in June 2018 showed 64% support renationalising Britain's railways, 19% would oppose renationalisation and 17% did not know.

 Political positions post-privatisation

 Since privatisation, both the subsequent parties of government in Britain, as well as the official opposition and other political parties, have all offered various levels of support for the post-privatisation system, as well as proposals for reform, up to and including renationalisation in various forms.

-Previous government policy (1997-2010)
+Labour government policy (1997–2010)

 The Conservative government of John Major lost the 1997 general election and were replaced by a Labour government.
 The Labour government did not fulfil its earlier commitment to keep the railways in the public sector.
 Instead, it left the new structure in place, even completing the privatisation process with the last remaining sales.
 In 2004, the Labour Party Conference voted by 2 to 1 in favour of a TSSA motion calling on the government to take the TOCs back into public ownership as franchises expired.
 The policy was however immediately ruled out by the then Transport Secretary Alistair Darling.
 After 13 years in power, Labour lost the 2010 general election, which resulted in a coalition government formed by the Conservatives and Liberal Democrats.